google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/watch-variables/index.markdown

 ## Updating variables

 Variable values may change as an application continues to operate.
-The watch list is not a live view of the variables.
+The watch list is not a live view of the variables unless you are stepping through execution.
+When you are stepping through execution using [breakpoints](/web/tools/chrome-devtools/debug/breakpoints), the watched values will update automatically.
 To manually recheck the variables in the list press the refresh button to the right of the section heading.

 ![Refresh watch variables button](imgs/refresh-variables-being-watched.png)